Oversmoothing, Oversquashing, Heterophily, Long-Range, and more: Demystifying Common Beliefs in Graph Machine Learning

-A pace of research so rapid can sometimes lead, however, to the premature consolidation of ideas and beliefs that have not been thoroughly verified.
-There are several reasons for this to happen: the (perhaps too) intense pressure to publish, follow the latest scientific trends, and demonstrate state-of-the-art performance.
-As a result, we may end up putting the spotlight on positive findings but overlooking contradictory evidence, eventually accepting hypotheses as canon. \\ In this \textbf{position paper}, we argue and provide evidence that this is potentially the case for the afore-mentioned issues of \textit{oversmoothing} (OSM), \textit{oversquashing}\footnote{We discuss and address the troubling abuse of the term ``\textit{oversquashing}'' in later sections.} (OSQ), \textit{heterophily}, and \textit{long-range dependencies}, driving researchers away by the difficulty of circumventing common beliefs while concurrently introducing novel contributions.
+In this paper, we argue and provide evidence that this is potentially the case for the afore-mentioned issues of \textit{oversmoothing} (OSM), \textit{oversquashing} (OSQ),\footnote{We discuss and address the troubling abuse of the term ``\textit{oversquashing}'' in later sections.} \textit{heterophily}, and \textit{long-range dependencies}, driving researchers away by the difficulty of circumventing common beliefs while concurrently introducing novel contributions.
 Scientific progress is therefore slowed down both in terms of reduced workforce and clarity of the problems to be addressed; failure to acknowledge existing inconsistencies may well lead to a reiterated spreading of questionable claims.

-While reviewing the literature, we identify and isolate nine common beliefs that, in our opinion, cause great confusion and ambiguities in the field.
-We then demystify such beliefs by providing \textit{simple} and possibly memorable counterexamples that should be easy to recall.
+\paragraph{Contribution:} While reviewing the literature, we identified and grouped together \textbf{nine common beliefs} that cause great confusion and ambiguities in the field, especially when taken separately.
+We then demystify such beliefs by providing \textit{simple} counterexamples that should be easy to recall.
 By encouraging critical thinking around these issues and separating the different research questions, we hope to foster further advancements in the graph machine learning field.

-\paragraph{Disclaimer:} We remark that the goal of this position paper is not explicitly pinpointing criticalities in previous works; on the contrary, these works were fundamental to forming our current understanding and ultimately producing this manuscript.
+\emph{Disclaimer:} We remark that the goal of this paper is not explicitly pinpointing criticalities in previous works; on the contrary, these works were fundamental to forming our current understanding and ultimately producing this manuscript.
 We also acknowledge that the list of referenced works cannot be exhaustive, due to the field's size, and it mainly serves to support our arguments.